MicrosoftDocs/dynamics-365-customer-engagement/ce/includes/topic-urs-schedule-board-utilization.md

-It is important for dispatchers and service managers to understand resource utilization to make better scheduling decisions, whether it is assigning work orders to field technicians or reserving equipment for customer jobs.
+Dispatchers and service managers need to understand resource utilization to make better scheduling decisions, whether through assigning work orders to field technicians or reserving equipment for customer jobs.

 Utilization is defined as the proportion of time a resource is scheduled to work.
 More specifically, it is calculated as the percentage of booked time compared to working hours.
 In all schedule board views, utilization is automatically calculated and displayed in each resource's cell.